Scenario Creation

 By carefully crafting descriptions and traits, you ensure each character feels unique and immersive within the scenario.

-These settings allow you to customize how your scenario behaves and how users interact with it.
-In most cases, you only need to toggle sensitive content depending on the scenario you're making.
+These settings allow you to customize how your scenario behaves and how Users interact with it.
+In most cases, you only need to toggle Sensitive Content depending on the scenario that you're making.

 Force Character